saber-hq/saber-periphery/programs/continuation-router/syn/README.md

-# lockup
+# continuation-router-syn

-A token lockup program for linear release with cliff.
+Macros for generating the continuation router program.

 ## License